Updated 1 month ago

 Another option is to install a solar array on ground mounts.
 This option is commonly used by solar farms or in more rural locations, where land is generally cheaper.

 Solar arrays can be mounted on structures other than roofs.
-Solar canopies are one such option, as are solar pergolas, patios, and gazebos.
+Solar canopies are one such option, as are solar pergolas, and even solar trees!

 Heading out for the weekend?
 Solar arrays can also be installed atop vehicles.
 Solar energy has long been a popular option for RVs, while boats are starting to incorporate solar arrays, too.